-Installation must include a equipment shutoff valve, union and plugged 1/8" NPT tap.
+Installation must include an equipment shutoff valve, union, and plugged 1/8" NPT tap.
 Locate NPT tap within reach for test gauge hook up.
-NPT tap must be upstream from heater (see Figure 14.
+NPT tap must be upstream from heater (see Figure 16 or 17, depending on your model).

 IMPORTANT: Install equipment shutoff valve in an accessible location.
-The main gas valve is for turning on or shutting off the gas to the appliance.
+The equipment shutoff valve is for turning on or shutting off the gas to the appliance.